lindacmsheard/AMLhack/Session1/GettingStarted.md

 # Getting Started with Azure Maching Learning

-## Agenda
-**Morning**

-- 11:00 -12:00 – Overview / Demo of AML key concepts and approach to ML Ops

-**Afternoon**
-- 13:00 – Intros
-- 13:10 – 13:30:  Hands-on: Focus: get set up with access in AML, orientation, tips for working with AML
-- 13:30 – 13:45  optional Teams Call check-in – any issues?
-- 13:45 – 15:00  Hands-on / self paced guide: Focus: AML basics with tutorials – Python SDK
-- 15:00 – 15:15  optional Teams Call check-in – any issues?
-- 15:15 – 16:00  Design session/open discussion: given learnings, what would a follow on hack look like, can we start sharing sample data for it.

 ## Introduction
 AML has a visual designer mode, and a Python SDK.
 The availability of these modes depends on the service tier.